 Cloudways: 2020.11.17 Update I left SiteGround and move to Cloudways.
 I will share more details down below.

 Why I Choose SiteGround, well, in the first place

 How did I know SiteGround?
 Well, it all started from googling.
 I was not very happy with the speed from my first host (I don’t want to cause any harm so please don’t ask), so I googled and find that SiteGround was the No.1 in a recommended web hosting poll.
 And since I was using another host at that time, they provided a good price for transferring hosting.
 So I thought: it’s never hurt to give it a try.
 So, I jumped.

 And just in the first week, I really felt a difference in my site speed, which at least made me satisfied at that time because I realized later that it’s involved more than that.
 But what really makes me stay is their 24/7 services.

 Since I’m in Taiwan, the working hours are different from that of most western countries.
 And at that time, CSS and PHP and JS were really Greek to me.
 So when I run into a problem, I really want someone there to help me.
 SiteGround’s 24/7 support service really helps me a lot.

 Another thing is that since many people use their hosting, especially some web-instructive bloggers, I could easily follow the steps as the screenshot by those instructive bloggers.
 And their backend is more common and easy to understand compared to my first hosting experience.
 So, I stay.

 I use Olsen Light with custom CSS and PHP.
-I do spend quite some time learning the coding stuff, so all I would say learn it or pay for it (like using a paid version or ask professionals)
+I do spend quite some time learning CSS and a little coding, so all I would say is either learn it by yourself, which is what I did, or pay for it (like using a paid version or asking professionals)